 If your husband says “I think you’re beautiful,” make that part of your affirmation – “I am beautiful …” etc.

 The more specific and positive, the better.

 If you treat your body respectfully, you’ll think more highly of yourself.

 In other words, treating your body with respect leads to an improved body image.

 And once you see your body differently, you will start treating it differently.

 This might mean eating healthier foods, getting enough rest, and exercising regularly.

 When you truly respect your body, you will start to treat your body like it matters, because you know you cannot live without it.

 Take away …

-It would be very sad if you miss out on a happy relationship and satisfying sex life because you cannot except your body.
+It would be very sad if you miss out on a happy relationship and a satisfying sex life because you cannot accept your body.